crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Swag package for 4 winners (top submission per category)
 - **Requirements**:
-    - Build an Appsmith App in one of the following catgeories: UI Building Block, Starter Templates, Full Apps, or Development Tools
+    - Build an Appsmith App in one of the following categories: UI Building Block, Starter Templates, Full Apps, or Development Tools
     - Submit your App
     - Be the top submission in your chosen category
 - **How to sign up**: Create an [Appsmith Account](https://www.appsmith.com/) and [Appsmith Community Account](https://community.appsmith.com/).